By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Mistake #4: Skipping the Trial

 Would you skip a hair trial?
-No. Same logic applies to nails.
-You need to see how the design looks, test the length, and make sure you're comfortable before committing for your actual wedding day.
+No. Same logic applies to nails according to beauty experts at The Knot.
+You need to see how the design looks, test the length, and make sure you're comfortable.

 Mistake #5: Last-Minute Changes